Syrian opposition abroad to boost aid to rebel army

-After months of distant relations, the Syrian National Council (SNC) and rebel Free Syria Army (FSA) struck a deal earlier this month to reorganize loosely-structured units fighting under the FSA umbrella.
+After months of distant relations, the Syrian National Council (SNC) and rebel Free Syria Army (FSA) struck a deal earlier this month to reorganise loosely-structured units fighting under the FSA umbrella.

 Council spokeswoman Bassma Kodmani said that with defections from Assad's forces increasing, the uprising that began with street protests 10 months ago had taken on irreversible military dimensions and it was now the SNC's duty to assist the rebels.